2012 phenomenon: Mexico and Central America

 The fire ceremony at Tikal was held at dawn in the main plaza of the Temple of the Great Jaguar.
 The ceremony was led by Guatemalan and foreign priests.
 The President of Guatemala, Otto Pérez, and of Costa Rica, Laura Chinchilla, participated in the event as special guests.
 During the ceremony the priests asked for unity, peace and the end of discrimination and racism, with the hope that the start of a new cycle will be a "new dawn".
 About 3,000 people participated in the event.

 Most of these events were organized by agencies of the Mexican and Central American governments, and their respective tourism industries expected to attract thousands of visitors.
 Mexico is visited by about 22 million foreigners in a typical year.
-However, in 2012, the national tourism agency expected to attract 52 million visitors just to the regions of Chiapas, Yucatán, Quintana Roo, Tabasco and Campeche.
+In 2012, the national tourism agency expected to attract 52 million visitors just to the regions of Chiapas, Yucatán, Quintana Roo, Tabasco and Campeche.
 A Maya activist group in Guatemala, Oxlaljuj Ajpop, objected to the commercialization of the date.
 A spokesman from the Conference of Maya Ministers commented that for them the Tikal ceremony is not a show for tourists but something spiritual and personal.
 The secretary of the Great Council of Ancestral Authorities commented that living Maya felt they were excluded from the activities in Tikal.
 This group held a parallel ceremony, and complained that the date has been used for commercial gain.
 In addition, before the main Tikal ceremony, about 200 Maya protested the celebration because they felt excluded.
 Most modern Maya were indifferent to the ceremonies, and the small number of people still practising ancient rites held solemn, more private ceremonies.